raystack/meteor/docs/docs/reference/extractors.md

 # Extractors

-Meteor currently support metadata extraction on these data sources.
+Meteor currently supports metadata extraction on these data sources.
 To perform extraction on any of these you need to create a recipe file with instructions as mentioned [here](../concepts/recipe.md).
-In the `sample-recipe.yaml` add `source` information such as `type` from the table below and `config` for that particular extractor can be found by visiting the link in `type` field.
+In the `sample-recipe.yaml` add `source` information such as `type` from the table below and `config` for that particular extractor can be found by visiting the link in the `type` field.

 ## Extractors Feature Matrix